Maxjuhh123/PAI-data-analysis/README.md

 2. Have python and pip installed on your computer.
 3. In all three files set the following variables:
    - `INPUT_PATH`: path to the .csv file containing the data e.g. `'../resources/data/532_OR_55_index0.csv'`
-   - `PIXEL_MEASUREMENTS`: set to `true` if you want your results in pixels and `false` if you want them in nm.
+   - `PIXEL_MEASUREMENTS`: set to `true` if you want your results in pixels and `false` if you want them in microns.
 4. Execute the `.sh` files (double click should work).

 If you wish to perform an analysis for all `.csv` files in a folder, you can execute the [full_analysis.sh](data-analysis/full_analysis.sh) file.
-In this file you have a few variables: `INPUT_FOLDER`, `OUTPUT_FOLDER`, and `PIXEL_MEASUREMENTS` which define paths to the input and output folders and whether we want pixel measurements (true) or nm (false) measurements respectively.
+In this file you have a few variables: `INPUT_FOLDER`, `OUTPUT_FOLDER`, and `PIXEL_MEASUREMENTS` which define paths to the input and output folders and whether we want pixel measurements (true) or microns (false) measurements respectively.
 The default values for these variables should work if you follow the directory structure described above, otherwise you can adjust these variables to suit your needs.

 ### Using a Terminal